AppImageCommunity/pkg2appimage/YML.md

 YAML's approach to describing data is to combine associative lists (known as `dict`s in Python or `object literal`s in JavaScript, for example), lists (arrays) and scalar values.
 This results in an easy to parse and also easy to read format.

-The `.yml` files are used by the script called `Recipe` which is used in the _AppImages_ project, more precisely the `meta` subproject, to convert binary _ingredients_ into AppImages for demonstration purposes.
+The `.yml` files are used by the script called `buildAppImage` which is used in the _AppImages_ project to convert binary or plain source _ingredients_ into AppImages for demonstration purposes.
 Their primary objective is to make it very simple to convert pre-existing binaries into the AppImage format.
 If you can build your software from source, you may generate AppImages directly as part of your build workflow; in this case you may not need a `.yml` file (but a Travis CI `.travis.yml` and/or a `Makefile`, etc.).

 The `.yml` file format is not part of the AppImage standard, which just describes the AppImage container format and is agnostic as to how the payload inside an AppImage gets generated.
 Neither it is part of AppImageKit, because AppImageKit is only concerned with taking a pre-existing _AppDir_ and converting that into an AppImage.
 Such an AppDir is created from the instructions stored in the `.yml` files, and converted to an AppImage using _AppImageKit_.